-Building Breakthrough Boards (B3) Canada is a purpose-driven social enterprise dedicated to increasing diversity and inclusion in non-profit boards to create inspired leadership.
+Building Breakthrough Boards (B3) Canada is a purpose-driven social enterprise dedicated to increasing diversity & inclusion in corporations through nonprofit board service.

-We are matchmakers between businesses and nonprofits.
-Our matchmaking platform places and trains employees and professionals to serve on nonprofit boards through Employer-Supported Volunteering (ESV).
+We are matchmakers between corporations & nonprofits.
+Our B3 Board Matching & Training Program places and trains corporate employees to serve on nonprofit boards.

-To Build Breakthrough Boards by promoting board diversity through business-nonprofit partnerships so that employees can use their leadership skills in nonprofit boards to positively change the world.
+To Build Breakthrough Boards by increasing diversity & inclusion in corporations so their employees participate in nonprofit board leadership and positively change the world.

 Our logo is comprised of a stack of three Bs with hearts at the centre of the Bs.
 The three Bs stand for our organizational mission “Building Breakthrough Boards”.
 The term “breakthrough” is synonymous with innovation.
-We believe that board diversity through strategic business-nonprofit partnerships provides an innovative breakthrough in strengthening the Canadian nonprofit sector.
-The three hearts represent the generosity, altruism and humanity of businesses, professionals and nonprofits whom B3 Canada brings together to create the world we want.
+We believe that diversity & inclusion in corporations through nonprofit board service provides an innovative triple win that strengthens Canadian communities.
+The three hearts represent the generosity, altruism and humanity of corporations, employees and nonprofits whom B3 brings together to create the world we want.

 Josephine is a highly accomplished lawyer with significant years of professional legal, policy, leadership and entrepreneurial experiences in the private, public and nonprofit sectors in Canada and internationally.
 She has been admitted to practice law in New York (USA), Alberta (Canada), Ontario (Canada) and the Philippines.
 She has also been interviewed on international television such as CNN and CNBC and featured in the international news magazine Newsweek.